brotatotes/bht-automation/bht gen 3/Acts/Chapter 22/Acts 22 2 bht.md

 # Acts 22:2 Commentary Help Text

 ## BHT:
-As Paul stood before the crowd, he made a striking choice to address them in the Hebrew tongue.
-This calculated decision silenced the crowd, as the sound of their holy mother tongue held a powerful sway over them.
-By speaking in this language, Paul aimed to capture their attention and respect, knowing that they would be more receptive to his message.
-The sudden hush that swept over the vast mob, under the spell of the Aramaic, created a sense of anticipation and opened their hearts to what Paul was about to say.
+When Paul addressed the crowd in their holy mother tongue, the Hebrew language, the sound of their language awed them into deeper silence.
+They would have understood Paul's Greek, but they much preferred hearing their own language, and Paul's choice to speak in their own language engaged their attention all the more.
+It is indeed an unusual thing that when men of diverse languages are together, we hear those who speak our own language more willingly.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "They could have understood him in Greek, and doubtless fully expected the renegade to address them in that language."
+1. "They could have understood him in Greek, and doubtless fully expected the renegade to address them in that language, but the sound of their holy mother tongue awed them into deeper silence."
 2. "The sound of their holy mother tongue awed them into deeper silence."
+3. "The sound of their holy mother tongue."

 ### Albert Barnes:
 1. The Hebrew tongue - See the notes on Acts 21:40.